Polyjacking vs. Mudjacking

 If you have concrete on your property that is sunken, uneven, or full of voids and spaces, you may be wondering what the best solution is.
 Sometimes, damaged concrete appears like it should be completely replaced, but there are several repair options that can make your concrete as good as new.
 Polyjacking and mudjacking are both popular and effective methods for repairing your concrete, but which one should you choose?
 Here we will look at both solutions and help to steer you in the right direction.

 Like mudjacking, polyjacking also requires drilled holes and injections.
-This time, a polyurethane foam is injected into the concrete.
-This foam will expand an incredible amount and travel through the concrete, filling every small or large void that is present.
+This time, a polyurethane foam is injected into the concrete, but through much smaller-sized and a fewer number of holes.
+This foam will expand an incredible amount and travel through the concrete, filling every void that is present.
 It can accurately lift your concrete even to 10/1000th of an inch!
 The polyurethane foam is much more lightweight than the slurry that is used in mudjacking, which may not provide as much tensile strength, but it allows for the soil around it to be compacted.
 This prevents future foundation failure and keeps concrete stable for years to come.
-Like mudjacking, polyjacking is a quick process and the concrete can be used almost immediately after it is fixed.
+Unlike mudjacking, polyjacking is a quick process and the concrete can be used almost immediately after it is fixed.
 Polyjacking can also be applied to various places including your garage floor, walkways, patio, and more.

 Here at Airlift Concrete Experts, we recommend polyjacking for all concrete raising, leveling, and stabilization applications.
 Polyjacking is a quick, cost-effective, and efficient method that has proven to last for years to come.
 To learn more about the benefits of polyjacking, click here.
 If you have more questions about polyjacking and mudjacking in Little Rock, Arkansas and surrounding areas, be sure to call Airlift Concrete Experts at (501) 744-8274.
 We are here to help!